The Definitive Guide to Responsive Search Ads

 One At a Time, Please!

-Multiple responsive search ads in one ad group prevents Google from doing what it does best: experimenting and learning.
+Avoid the temptation to create multiple responsive search ads in every ad group.
+This prevents Google from doing what it does best: experimenting and learning.

 It’ll be much harder for the AI to optimise your ads.
 Stick to one responsive search ad per ad group and keep everything neat.